SIGA Technologies: History

 In July 2013, SIGA Technologies delivered about 590,000 courses of its smallpox antiviral drug tecovirimat (Arestvy) to the United States Government's Strategic National Stockpile (SNS), meeting the requirement of Government's Biomedical Advanced Research and Development Authority (BARDA).

-In May 2018, the FDA advisory committee decided that the benefits of SIGA's small molecule antiviral treatment, TPOXX, outweigh its potential risks.
-Later in July, FDA granted the approval of TPOXX to SIGA after the drug was evaluated in 359 healthy human volunteers.
-In July 2019, SIGA signed a $23 million contract with the United States Department of Defense to create TPOXX's post-exposure prophylaxis.
+In May 2018, a US Food and Drug Administration (FDA) advisory committee decided that the benefits of SIGA's small molecule antiviral treatment, Tpoxx, outweigh its potential risks.
+Later in July, FDA granted the approval of Tpoxx to SIGA after the drug was evaluated in 359 healthy human volunteers.
+In July 2019, SIGA signed a $23 million contract with the United States Department of Defense to create Tpoxx's post-exposure prophylaxis.
 Tecovirimat was approved for medical use in the European Union in January 2022.

-In 2021, SIGA submitted an intravenous version of TPOXX to the FDA for approval, which was approved in May 2022.
+In 2021, SIGA submitted an intravenous version of Tpoxx to the FDA for approval, which was approved in May 2022.

-In December 2021, Health Canada approved oral TPOXX for the treatment of smallpox in adults and pediatric patients weighing at least 13kg.
+In December 2021, Health Canada approved oral Tpoxx for the treatment of smallpox in adults and pediatric patients weighing at least 13kg.

 In January 2022, the European Medicines Agency approved oral tecovirimat for smallpox, monkeypox, cowpox and vaccinia complications in adults and children with a body weight of at least 13kg.

-Intravenous (IV) TPOXX has no lower weight cap and can be used in infants under the Investigational New Drug protocol.
+Intravenous (IV) Tpoxx has no lower weight cap and can be used in infants under the Investigational New Drug protocol.

-The Centers for Disease Control and Prevention and FDA have relaxed regulations to make it easier for doctors in the United States to prescribe TPOXX to treat monkeypox patients.
+The Centers for Disease Control and Prevention and the FDA have relaxed regulations to make it easier for doctors in the United States to prescribe Tpoxx to treat people with monkeypox.

 Operations

 SIGA has a well established cooperation with US federal agencies for its research and development activities.
 It provides countermeasures to the Strategic National Stockpile (SNS) and the Department of Defense (DoD), such as Category A pathogens using BSL-3 or -4 work.
-In September 2018, it signed a contract with BARDA for the delivery of oral and IV formulations of TPOXX to the Strategic National Stockpile, effective for the following years.
+In September 2018, it signed a contract with BARDA for the delivery of oral and IV formulations of Tpoxx to the Strategic National Stockpile, effective for the following years.

 Products and services

-SIGA's products include tecovirimat, sold under the brand name TPOXX, the first drug approved by the FDA to treat adults and children for smallpox.
+SIGA's products include tecovirimat, sold under the brand name Tpoxx, the first drug approved by the FDA to treat adults and children for smallpox.